 Some people may find that their symptoms might intensify before they go away entirely.

 I personally didn’t notice any of these effects, but I know a couple of people who felt they did.

 Overall, oil pulling is an inexpensive additional routine for oral health that has no known downsides (so long as it is done correctly using high-quality oils).
 Plus ut could potentially have great benefits for your oral health, so why not give it a try?

 Please check with a dentist if you suffer from any major dental problems or have metal fillings or crowns.

 My own experience with oil pulling……

-I’ve been oiling pulling on an off for several years, and my personal experience has been very positive.
+I’ve been oil pulling on an off for several years, and my personal experience has been very positive.

-I’ve experience a decrease in plaque, a reduction in tooth sensitivity and an overall whitening of my teeth.
+I’ve experienced a decrease in plaque, a reduction in tooth sensitivity and an overall whitening of my teeth.